 Like most Terminator fans, we felt that the series peaked with T2: Judgment Day.
 Salvation had some fun bits and Genisys had an interesting concept, but neither of them packed the punch of T2 (we still don’t acknowledge that Rise of the Machines ever happened).
 James Cameron agreed, and his return to the franchise that he created generated lots of hope, as did the attachment of Deadpool director Tim Miller.
 Cameron is back.
-Is the Terminator franchise?
+Does the Terminator franchise follow suit?

 A few years after the events of T2, we learn that John Conner was ultimately hunted down and killed by a Terminator (Arnold Schwarzenegger), leaving Sarah (Linda Hamilton) without a purpose and the future completely unwritten.
 Now, two-plus decades later, a new battle for the future is set to play out in Mexico City with Dani Ramos (Natalia Reyes) targeted for termination by an advanced cybernetic killer, the Rev-9 (Gabriel Luna).